kagiko/vaultwarden-wiki/Enabling-Mobile-Client-push-notification.md

 docker compose up -d vaultwarden
 ```

-💡 At first the sync will not work with the mobile app.
+💡 At first the sync will not work with the mobile app, unless you're using a freshly installed Bitwarden app.
 You have to reinstall the app and relog to you Vaultwarden to make the push notification work.